ElliottjPierce/noiz/README.md

 No tiling.
 Yay!
 Note that some artifacting (not quite tiling) does happen at excessively large scales.
 But that's not a big deal in practice.
 (Ever wonder why the far lands exist in minecraft?)

+For perlin noise, `noiz` is generally faster for 2d and 4d but `libnoise` just beats it for 3d.
+This is likely also due to the difference in rng methods, and the same qualaty issues, etc apply here too.

+For simplex noise, `noiz` is the clear winner.

+For Worly noise, the results vary depending on use-case.
+See for yourself.
+Worly approximate, if you're wondering, is a version of worly noise that is much faster but restricts the voronoi points to be only half as random as normal.
+This works great if you only need an approximation.

+## What to Choose

+Use `fastnoise_lite` if you need consistncy across languages.
+Use `libnoise` if you don't need a ton of configuration, are using relatively small domains, and are primarily doing value and perlin noise.
+If you absolutely need `f64` support, use `libnoise`, but again, the permutation table rng makes the large domain kinda a moot point.
+Same goes for `noise`.
+If you are integrating with `bevy`, need lots of customization, need general, high performance, need `no_std` support, or need serialization and reflection, use `noiz`.
+I am not aware of a reason to use `noise` (though there may well be).

+## Rough Roadmap

+- [ ] Optimize with fastmath coming in rust 1.88
+- [ ] Add dynamic types to switch between noise functions via reflection.
+- [ ] (Maybe) Let noise types generate WESL code.
+(Specify noise in rust, build to WESL.)
+Possible, but maybe not worth it.
+- [ ] Any reasonable suggestions that come in.